What are Gaskets? How Do Gaskets Work?

 4. UV and Ozone Exposure

 Sometimes, gaskets are used for outdoor applications, especially in the oil and gas sector.
 Weathering and UV degradation can affect gasket performance.
-Silicone and EPDM are commonly used for such applications.
+Silicone and EPDM gaskets are commonly used for such applications.

 5. Industry Standards